 On February 19, 2020, we and a group of co-investors acquired certain assets and liabilities of Forever 21, a retailer of apparel and accessories, out of bankruptcy.
 The interests were acquired through two separate joint ventures, a licensing venture and an operating venture.
 Our noncontrolling interest in each of the retail operations venture and in the licensing venture is 37.5%.
 Our aggregate investment in the ventures was \$67.6 million.
-In connection with the acquisition of our interest, the Forever 21 joint venture recorded a non-cash bargain purchase gain of which our share of \$35.0 million pre-tax is included in income from unconsolidated entities in the consolidated statement of operations and comprehensive income.
+In connection with the acquisition of our interest, the Forever 21 joint venture recorded a non-cash bargain purchase gain in the second quarter of which our share of \$35.0 million pre-tax is included in income from unconsolidated entities in the consolidated statement of operations and comprehensive income.

 On June 10, 2020, we exercised our contractual right to terminate the February 10, 2020, Agreement and Plan of Merger, or the Merger Agreement, with Taubman Centers, Inc., or TCO, a publicly held Michigan corporation.
 We also filed an action in the Circuit Court for the 6th Judicial Circuit of Oakland County, Michigan against Taubman Centers, Inc. and The Taubman Realty Group Limited Partnership (collectively, Taubman) requesting a declaration that Taubman had suffered a Material Adverse Event under the Merger Agreement and had breached covenants and representations in the Merger Agreement.
+Taubman subsequently filed a counterclaim seeking specific performance of the Merger Agreement and, in the alternative, damages.